afeld/python-public-policy/syllabus.md

 #### Extensions

-Requests for extensions will only be considered if made via email before the deadline.{% if id == 'nyu' %} Resubmission deadlines will not be extended.{% endif %}
+Requests for extensions will only be considered if made via email before the deadline, up to the late submission cutoff mentioned above.{% if id == 'nyu' %} Resubmission deadlines will not be extended.{% endif %}

 ### Participation